This visualization is intended to help you understand the role and scope of npm.

 We can divide our data into categories for a deeper understanding of behaviour specific to certain authors and communities.

 Let's break things up based on license choice and look at dependency counts over time.
-You'll notice that WTFPL projects tend to use less dependencies, and that ISC only became popular when it became npm's default license choice.
+You'll notice that WTFPL projects tend to use fewer dependencies, and that ISC only became popular when it became npm's default license choice.

 If we look at downloads on a logarithmic scale we can see that MIT packages are more popular overall, and GPL-type licenses are slightly less popular amongst users than other choices.